Demand for Adobe Commerce (Magento) Developers Continues to Expand

 What is the important part about templates and multistore development when it comes to multilanguage compatibility?

-How do you debug PHP code in a Magento 2 app?
+How do you debug PHP code?

 It is not necessary to use Xdebug alone (there are other debugging tools as well), and sometimes it can be combined with PHP debugging functions.